OCCA Programme for Masters Students

 Applicants to the OCCA Programme for Masters Students must be evangelistically minded and see serious implications in their prospective studies for apologetic/evangelistic issues.
 They must be reflective about how their Christian beliefs and practise interact with the methods and issues present in their chosen field.

 - Applications to the University of Oxford for a Masters course are made via their online graduate admissions process here.
 These applications are handled exclusively by the University of Oxford.
-Wycliffe Hall offers a MTh or MPhil in a range of subjects.
-For information about which subjects you could take at Wycliffe, please look at their website.
+Wycliffe Hall offers a MTh.
+For information about this, please look at their website.

 - Applications to OCCA for the OCCA Programme for Masters Students can be made by clicking 'Apply Online' at the top right of this page and then selecting 'OCCA Programme' in the drop-down menu.
 (You will be asked to register an account with a valid email address to make an application).
 During the online application, when asked "Are you a Masters Course candidate?" select "yes".
 (Briefly, while our system is being updated, this question may appear as "Are you a MTh candidate?" - if so, still select "yes".)